uidaholib/main-web-redesign_draft/content/special-collections/searchtools.md

 ---
-title: Search Tools
+title: Research Tools
 layout: page
 section: Special Collections
-permalink: /special-collections/searchtools.html
+permalink: /special-collections/researchtools.html
 ---

 Use these tools to discover finding aids, collections, and items in Special Collections.